Rishabh Upadhyay- ESR 5, November 2018 - present

 At CNRS, (February 2021) to get trained in some aspects of theory of photon heat transport,

-At ASQELLA, (September/October 2020) to get trained on nanofabrication of THz detectors and related read-out techniques.
+At ASQELLA, (September/October 2020) to get trained on software and programming techniques.

 Quantum heat engines and refrigerators in mesoscopic circuits